AlexanderSolman/go_pokedex/README.md

 - `help`: Displays information about how to use the Pokedex.
 - `map`: Retrieves and displays information about location areas.
 - `mapb`: Retrieves and displays information about the previous location area.
+- `explore`: Displays pokemon in area.
+- `catch`: Tries to catch a given pokemon.
+- `inspect`: Displays data about a given pokemon.
+- `pokedex`: Lists all the caught pokemon.
 - `exit`: Exits the Pokedex application.

 ## Further Implementations